 - Prescription drug subsidies (You’ll pay a part of the cost, though drug prices in Spain are much lower than in the USA.)

-Private dental insurance can cost as little as €10 per month, or you can add it to an existing policy.
+Private dental care insurance can cost as little as €10 per month, or you can add it to an existing policy.

 Can foreigners get healthcare in Spain?